kamyamah/kamyapersonal/questions.md

 In deployment when using opensource we had to put in our password to our computers.

 Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.
 Someone sending me a link and it garnering personal information to hack my account.
-Emails and phone text are also ways scammers can ger your information
+Emails and phone text are also ways scammers can ger your informa,tion

 ### Faculty Lecutres
 <img width="789" alt="image" src="https://user-images.githubusercontent.com/69766714/165022210-98c842c4-f354-4418-b033-4bee849bd023.png">